yasin3502/yasin3502/README.md

-- 👋 Hi, I’m @yasin3502
+- 👋 Hi, I’m @yasinHoppa
 - 👀 I’m interested in android app development and networking.
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning python

 <!---
 yasin3502/yasin3502 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.